 Any changing mole should be checked by your healthcare provider or dermatologist.
-If you yourself or health care professional find liver spots or moles that have grown or changed in other ways, they should always be examined more closely.
+If you or a health care professional finds liver spots or moles that have grown or changed in other ways, they should always be examined more closely.
 In many cases, it is caused by other skin changes rather than malignant melanoma, but it is important that to examine if the case indicates cancer.

 The melanoma must be removed by surgery.
 Early treatment by surgical removal is important, as the cancer may be aggressive.
 Do not delay – thin melanomas can be 100% curable.
 The treatment results in malignant melanoma are good and most are cured after surgery.
-You sometimes need to go on a variable number of the controls after surgery, with more frequent visits to the first time.
 Sometimes other tests are needed, such as cell samples or different types of imaging tests.
 The risk of relapse decreases with time.

 The surgery is usually done with a local anesthetic, but the surgery type and extent depends on how the tumor looks.
-The thinnest tumors is cut at one centimeter margin of healthy tissue.
-The thicker, which has grown into the depths, is cut off by two centimeter margin.
+The thinnest tumors are cut at one centimeter margin of healthy tissue.
+However, if the tumor is thicker and has grown deeper into the skin, it is cut off with a two centimeter margin.
 To cover large wounds, the surgeon sometimes transplant skin from other parts of the body.

 If the melanoma has already spread, it can sometimes stopped by cell-inhibiting drugs, known as chemotherapy drugs, which stop the uncontrolled proliferation of cancer cells.
 Cell Inhibitory drugs have side effects, such as nausea and vomiting.
 Therefore, it is often a good idea to take medicine for nausea before receiving chemotherapy to reduce or prevent the side effect.
 Another side effect is that the white blood cells can reduce the number, which means that you can be more susceptible to infections.
 It is also common to lose your appetite or get dry mouth and diarrhea.
 If it is difficult to eat or keep food in, you can get in touch with a dietitian.
 Some cell-inhibiting drugs cause hair loss as well.